Posts

 INTRODUCTION Not a Faith Crisis — A Truth Awakening This isn’t a book about walking away.
 It’s a book about walking deeper.
 Deeper into Jesus.
 Deeper into His voice, His light, and His truth.
 For years, I loved my faith.
 I still do.
 The Church gave me structure.
 It gave me good people.
 It taught me to honor prophets and scriptures.
 To seek the Holy Ghost.
 To follow Christ.
 But somewhere along the way, I started asking quiet questions— Not to tear down, but to understand more.
 Where is the power of the Book of Mormon?
 Where is the fire of the early Saints?
 Where is the Jesus who speaks face to face?
 This book isn’t here to fight the Church.
 It’s here to reach the hearts of those in it — Especially those who feel something is missing, but don’t yet have words for it.
 I believe God is still working.
 But I also believe He is calling many of His children out of comfort and into courage.
 Out of tradition and into truth.
 Out of a system and into a personal walk with His Son.
 If you love the C...

-🌿 Walking With Jesus When Family Doesn’t Understand (Companion Blog for Video 25)
+🌿 Walking With Jesus When You Feel Misunderstood (Companion Blog for Video 34)